 This model is the only multi-tool in our review in which the pliers lock.
 Among the sort of tasks one can perform with multi-tool pliers, we cannot think of any with locking pliers that perform better.
 The locking function of the Crunch makes these the best pliers we tested.
 Now, pliers are only one tool in a multi-tool, and to make them locking, as you'll see below, requires significant compromises in other areas.
 If you use the pliers extensively, these compromises may be worth it.
 If you use the attributes of a multi-tool more equally, one of the other products we tested is likely a better choice.

 This set of features is easily exceeded in scope by virtually all of the tools in our review.
 Even the diminutive Top Pick *Gerber Dime* has a set of functions greater than the Crunch.
-The tools on the Crunch are more useful than on the Dime, but the Dime has more.
+The tools on the Crunch are more useful than those on the Dime, but the Dime has more.
 The Leatherman Squirt PS4 has more, and the Editors Choice Leatherman Charge TTI has more than twice as many.

 No tools in our review, however, have pliers that are as useful and vigorous as the lock-jaw version around which the Crunch is built.
 We've said it before, and will say it again, but the pliers of the Crunch lead the pack and are the best in our entire review.